Seat reservations

 The option you should choose for buying seat reservations will depend on where you are travelling to.
 In the second part of this chapter, I will explain what you need to know to buy seat reservations for the routes described in the final chapter (“Suggested itineraries”) of this book.

-Seat reservations for travel to/from and in Denmark and Sweden (for Stockholm)
+Seat reservations for travel from Sweden

-Interrail passholders are required to buy seat reservations for rail travel in Sweden.
-This can be done from SJ as follows:
+Interrail passholders can buy seat reservations from SJ (https://www.sj.se/) as follows:

 • When entering your journey details and before clicking on “Search journey”, click on “Traveller 1, Adult” (or your name if you have an account with SJ).